maxwellyoung/maxwellyoung/posts/relative-absolute-fixed.md

 _position: relative;_

 **Fixed** positioning works how you might imagine from the title.
 The viewport serves as the basis for the positioning of a fixed elements.
-Because the viewport remains the viewport no matter where the user has scrolled or navigated to, fixed elements remain in tthe same defined space, frozen in time & space..
+Because the viewport remains the viewport no matter where the user has scrolled or navigated to, fixed elements remain in the same defined space, frozen in time & space..
 For example the navigation bar on this blog remains at the same position and is constantly visible even when you scroll down to view more blog posts.

 _position: fixed;_